icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 ##Key points
 1. A dye-tracer blotter-paper water drop impingement measurement technique is described.
 2. An analysis of test results attempted to determine the water spray drop size spectrum.
+3. The dye-tracer analysis is compared to the multicylinder method.

 ##Abstract